-Sometimes environmental technicians may be involved with enforcing environmental regulations.
-They may perform environmental impact studies of new construction or evaluate the environmental health of sites that may contaminate the environment, such as abandoned industrial sites.
+Environmental technicians may also be involved with enforcing environmental regulations by performing environmental impact studies of new construction, or evaluating the environmental health of sites that may contaminate the environment, such as abandoned industrial sites.

 Environmental technicians often work in testing laboratories.
 They collect and track samples, and perform tests that are often similar to what is done by biological technicians, chemical technicians, or microbiologists.
 The main difference is that the work done by environmental technicians focuses mainly on topics that are directly related to the environment and how it affects human health.

-Environmental technicians that work for consulting firms help their clients comply with regulations as well as monitor and manage the environment.
-They help their clients develop cleanup plans for contaminated sites, and recommend ways to control, reduce, or eliminate pollution.
+Environmental technicians that work for consulting firms help clients comply with regulations as well as monitor and manage the environment.
+They help to develop cleanup plans for contaminated sites, and recommend ways to control, reduce, or eliminate pollution.
 They also conduct feasibility studies and monitor the environmental impact of new construction projects.

 What is the workplace of an Environmental Technician like?